Eltaurus-Lt/ChaosAndCats/README.md

 # CatsAnsChaos
-A course on Mathematical Modelling and Scientific Visualisation
+A course on Mathematical Modelling and Scientific Visualization